yqyao/SSD_Pytorch/README.md

 ```

 - Note:
-  all configs are in sd_vgg_voc.yaml
+  All training configs are in ssd_vgg_voc.yaml, you can change it by yourself.

 - To evaluate a trained network: